How To Treat horse wounds and injuries With Banixx

 How do I treat my horse’s/pony’s cut, wound, injury or puncture?

-Method of application: Flush your horse's or pony's wound with plain water only if needed.
+Method of application: Flush your horse’s or pony’s wound with plain water only if needed.
 Allow it to dry or pat the area dry with sterile gauze or a clean towel.
-Apply Banixx with a gentle spray directly onto your horse's or pony's wound (cut, tear, laceration or puncture).
-Apply Banixx twice daily until desired result is achieved.
+Apply Banixx with a gentle spray directly onto your horse’s or pony’s wound (cut, tear, laceration or puncture).
+Apply Banixx twice daily until the desired result is achieved.
 As the repair process is taking place, the tissue is delicate, therefore, be sure to turn the spray nozzle to the gentlest application on this tissue to preserve its integrity.
-A high velocity spray will merely disturb the granulation tissue (repair tissue) and slow down recovery.
+A high-velocity spray will merely disturb the granulation tissue (repair tissue) and slow down recovery.

 Be safe when administering equine wound care.
 Do not mix Banixx with other products; this will dilute or neutralize Banixx.
 Then, just let Banixx go to work on your horse or pony wound!
 Banixx stays “active” for several hours so make no attempt to wipe or hose it off.